ethereum/ethereum-org-website/src/content/developers/docs/blocks/index.md

 ![A diagram showing transaction in a block causing state changes](./tx-block.png) _Diagram adapted from [Ethereum EVM illustrated](https://takenobu-hs.github.io/downloads/ethereum_evm_illustrated.pdf)_

-By spacing out commits, we give all network participants enough time to come to consensus: even though transaction requests occur dozens of times per second, blocks are only created and committed on Ethereum once every six seconds.
+By spacing out commits, we give all network participants enough time to come to consensus: even though transaction requests occur dozens of times per second, blocks are only created and committed on Ethereum once every twelve seconds.

 ## How blocks work {#how-blocks-work}